 Location: Yubara Onsen, Maniwa, Okayama Prefecture

-Women can get rental bathing garments either for free from the ryokan they are staying or for 2,000円 (about $18 or 17€) from the tourist center.
-The tourist center closes at 18:00 o’clock, so in case you want to cover yourself 24-hour bathing might not be possible.
+Women can get rental bathing garments either for free from the ryokan they are staying in or for 2,000円 (about $18 or 17€) from the tourist center.
+The tourist center closes at 18:00 o’clock, so in case you want to cover yourself, 24-hour bathing might not be possible.